 8 Different Types of Architectural Drawings

-The following are the different types of architectural drawings used in the construction project.
+The following are the different types of essential drawings for house construction and other building projects:

 - Site Plan Drawing